-- Timeline: When any/certain actions were taken - → Take care: Usually all you get is computer local time! - May contain various elements - → When the computer was started/stopped " Use of company resources outside working hours → When certain files were created/deleted/modified/accessed " Creation: E.g. rootkit installation " Modification: Modification date past the date stated within

-Example: Backdating letters, modifying balance sheets, ... " Deletion: After notice of proceedings → Evidence destruction

-→ When a certain user was logged in/active
+- Timeline: When any/certain actions were taken - → Take care: Usually all you get is computer local time! - May contain various elements - → When the computer was started/stopped - " Use of company resources outside working hours - When certain files were created/deleted/modified/accessed - " Creation: E.g. rootkit installation - Note: Linux typically has no creation time! - The "C" time is the time of the last change of the inode; this might be the creation time, but can be modified later as well through various other actions! - " Modification: Modification date past the date stated within - Example: Backdating letters, modifying balance sheets, ... - " Deletion: After notice of proceedings $\rightarrow$ Evidence of destruction - → When a certain user was logged in/active